 This program will let trainees access Medicare benefits while working in approved locations.

-Find more information about 3GA workforce or training programs on the Department of Health website.
+Find more information about 3GA workforce or training programs on the Department of Health and Aged Care website.

 If you're in an approved program, apply for a provider number for your placement location.
 Your placement organisation must tell us about your placement.
 We can't register an approved 3GA program placement until they tell us about your placement.

 Overseas trained doctors and foreign graduates eligibility requirements